PatrickRainbolt/Coding_Projects/Utils/PyCheckAI/README.md

-Okay, here's the output directly in the chat as you requested:

 # Watermark Detection Tool

 This Python script scans documents (including \`.txt\`, \`.docx\`, and \`.pdf\` formats) for watermark-like keywords and invisible characters that may be used for watermarking.
 It can detect standard visible watermarks as well as invisible zero-width characters.